Online syllabus: http://www.cs.cornell.edu/people/sengers/Teaching/INFO4240/index.php

 Design responses (preparatory or regular) may be handed in up to 3 days after the assignment is due, and miniprojects may be handed in up to 5 days after the assignment is due.
 In either case, the assignment will incur a late penalty.
 The late penalty is 1/2 letter grade (5 points out of 100) per 24 hours late, starting immediately after the assignment is due (i.e. an assignment which is one hour late will incur a full 1/2 letter grade penalty).

 Life happens.
-We believe you are the best judge of when you need an extension.
-Therefore, we allow you to choose when to give yourself an extension, as follows:
+We believe you are the best judge of when you need a break in the course.
+Therefore, we allow you some flexibility in handing in your assignments, to use at your own judgement:

 - You may hand in 1 of your design mini-projects up to 5 days late without penalty.
 We will apply this credit automatically to the first late mini-project.

-- You may skip 1 weekly response entirely without penalty.
+- You may skip 1 writing response entirely without penalty.

-Additional homework extensions can only be granted by the professor and are only granted under truly exceptional circumstances.It is wise to save your free late passes for illness and unexpected events such as interviews.
+Additional homework extensions can only be granted by the professor and are only granted under truly exceptional circumstances.It is wise to save your late pass and skipped responses for illness or family emergencies and unexpected events such as interviews.

 Regrade policy and grading explanations